-To evaluate the FRL framework, we measure our framework on Atari 2600 games compared with the state-of-the-art DRL algorithms.
-In detail, the compared methods are listed as follows, \begin{enumerate} \item \textbf{A2C} is synchronous advantage actor critic approach, which is an efficient and generic on-policy DRL algorithm; \item \textbf{PPO} uses a clipped surrogate objective to approximately guarantee that the policy is monotonically raised each time, improving training stability; \item \textbf{SAC} is trained to maximize expected cumulative rewards, which encourages exploration by adding policy entropy to the optimization goal. \end{enumerate}

-We utilize the Stable-Baselines3\footnote{https://github.com/DLR-RM/stable-baselines3} \cite{stable-baselines3} implementations for these three algorithms.
-We implement the FRL framework based on the A2C algorithm.
-For fairness, all the hyper-parameters are the same as Stable-Baselines3.
-For all the experiments, we perform 10 million time steps for training.
-There are five agents carried out simultaneously for each seed, and each agent utilizes eight steps return for the policy gradient estimation.
-Each experiment is run over five different random seeds, and all the curves are averaged by five random seeds.
+To evaluate the FRL framework, we compare our framework on Atari 2600 games with three popular DRL algorithms.
+The details of baselines are listed as follows. \begin{itemize} \item \textbf{A2C} is synchronous advantage actor critic approach, which is an efficient on-policy DRL algorithm; \item \textbf{PPO} uses a clipped surrogate objective to approximately guarantee that the policy is monotonically raised each time, improving training stability; \item \textbf{SAC} is trained to maximize expected cumulative rewards, which encourages exploration by adding policy entropy to the optimization goal. \end{itemize} We utilize the \texttt{Stable-Baselines3}\footnote{https://github.com/DLR-RM/stable-baselines3} implementations for these three algorithms.
+The FRL framework are implemented based on the \texttt{Stable-Baselines3} package as well.
+To make the comparison fair, we use the same hyper-parameters and architectures of policy and value function networks as for all the algorithms investigated in the paper.
+For each algorithm, we take 10 million steps for training an agent.
+We train five agents simultaneously for each seed, and each agent utilizes eight-step returns for the policy gradient estimation.
+To reduce the effects of environmental uncertainty, we run each algorithm over five different random seeds and use the average numbers as the final result.

-Due to the limit of pages, we only select experimental results of 12 Atari video games (NoFramesk ip-v4) presented in Figure \ref{fig:rewards}.
-The experimental results of the total 57 Atrai 2600 video game environments, implementation details and the pseudocode of FRL are shown in Appendix E. Obviously, our framework matches or surpasses the DRL algorithms we tested.
-Thus, we experimentally prove the effectiveness of defining DRL from the viewpoint of minimizing the $f-$divergence between learning policy and sampling policy.
-Besides, the computing resource cost of FRL is much less than the PPO and SAC for the same sampling time steps.
+Due to the limited space, we only presenet the results on 12 Atari video games (NoFrameskip-v4) in Figure \ref{fig:rewards}.
+The full results of all the 57 Atrai 2600 games as well as the implementation details are shown in Appendix E. As illustrated in the Figure \ref{fig:rewards}, on the 10 (out of 12) games, the agents in the FRL framework outperform agents trained with the baseline algorithms.
+Out of all the 57 games investigated, the agents in our framework surpass other algorithms in 23 environments; it highlights the effectiveness of defining DRL from the viewpoint of minimizing the $f-$divergence between learning policy and sampling policy.